Azure/azure-sdk-for-js/sdk/keyvault/keyvault-keys/migration-guide-template.md

 There were several areas of consistent feedback expressed across the Azure client library ecosystem.
 One of the most important is that the client libraries for different Azure services have not had a consistent approach to organization, naming, and API structure.
 Additionally, many developers have felt that the learning curve was difficult, and the APIs did not offer a good, approachable, and consistent onboarding story for those learning Azure or exploring a specific Azure service.

 To try and improve the development experience across Azure services, a set of uniform [design guidelines](https://azure.github.io/azure-sdk/general_introduction.html) was created for all languages to drive a consistent experience with established API patterns for all services.
-A set of [add language here-specific guidelines][ts-guidelines] was also introduced to ensure that JavaScript clients have a natural and idiomatic feel with respect to the JavaScript and TypeScript ecosystems.
+A set of [TypeScript specific guidelines][ts-guidelines] was also introduced to ensure that JavaScript clients have a natural and idiomatic feel with respect to the JavaScript and TypeScript ecosystems.
 Further details are available in the guidelines for those interested.

 ### Cross Service SDK improvements

-The modern Key Vault client libraries also provide the ability to share in some of the cross-service improvements made to the Azure development experience, such as
+The modern Key Vault client libraries also share some of the cross-service improvements made to the Azure development experience, such as:
-- using the new Azure.Identity library to share a single authentication approach between clients
+- Using the new `@azure/identity` library to share a single authentication approach between clients.
-- a unified logging and diagnostics pipeline offering a common view of the activities across each of the client libraries
+- A unified logging and diagnostics pipeline that offers a common view of the activities across each of the client libraries.
-- (In case of JS) use of promises rather than callbacks for a simplified programming experience
+- (In case of JavaScript) The use of promises rather than callbacks for a simplified programming experience.
-- (In case of JS) use of async iterators in paging APIs
+- (In case of JavaScript) The use of async iterators in paging APIs.

-### Performance improvements

-Use this section to advertise the performance improvements in new package when compared to the old one.
-Skip this section if no perf improvements are found yet.

 ## Important changes